 There is every chance that you must have heard about the B-Form during elections.
 This is probably the most important form for any citizen planning to contest elections on a party ticket.
 But what is a B-Form or Form-B?

-Filing a Nomination
+Filing the Nomination

 Once the elections have been notified by the Election Commission, interested candidates file their nomination.
 Nomination Paper has different formats for different elections.